64kramsystem/personal_notes/rust_performance_and_low_level.md

 - are pointers; for dynamically sized types, they also include an integer (with extra information)
 - are aligned to `usize`

+### Functions/closures

+Space taken by variables in closures:

+- when borrowing: reference
+- when moving: copied variable
+- nothing else; if there are no vars, closures are identical to functions

 ### Null pointer optimization